 Action plan and summary

 Hopefully this has given you some idea of what you need to get started in macro photography.
-Whether you decide to buy a true macro lens, use extension tubes, closeup filters, or even try reverse lens macro – all of the tips in this article will apply.

 So use them wisely and get out and try some macro photography.
 Beg, borrow, or rent a lens if you haven't got one.
 Find some interesting tiny subjects and off you go!